scalableminds/webknossos/docs/proofreading/tools.md

 !!!info
     The proofreading tool requires a super-voxel graph representation of a segmentation to work.
 At this time, these can only be obtained from the [Voxelytics AI segmentation pipeline](https://voxelytics.com).
 We are actively working to make this available for more users, so please reach out to us to get you started and provide feedback: [hello@webknossos.org](mailto:hello@webknossos.org)

-## Proofreading with Skeletons and Custom Scripting

-In our workflows, we make heavy use of skeleton annotations for proofreading and evaluation.
-In combination with custom Python scripting we use skeletons:

-- to mark error locations as determined by evaluation scripts, e.g. incorrect predictions
-- to label locations for True Positives/False Positive examples, e.g. to debug classifications
-- we encode additional metadata for any given segment in the skeleton tree names, groups, and comments, i.e. the biological cell type for a segment
-- we manually annotate classification mistakes or interesting features in the data and download/bring them back into our Python workflows for correction and further processing

-This system is very flexible, though requires a little bit of creativity and coding skills with the [WEBKNOSSOS Python library](https://docs.webknossos.org/webknossos-py).